Luis-Mayer/llm-process-automation-service/README.md

 ## Overview

-This project demonstrates how unstructured process descriptions can be transformed into structured JSON outputs using a production-oriented API service.
-It combines LLM-based extraction with schema validation, logging, and artifact persistence.
+This project demonstrates how unstructured business process descriptions can be transformed into structured JSON outputs using a production-oriented API service.
+It combines LLM-based extraction with schema validation, logging, artifact persistence, and containerized deployment.

 ## Features